kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 introduced CEL function|function in StoredExpressions CEL environment|function in NewExpressions CEL environment|Resources already containing CEL expression can be evaluated|CEL expression can be written to resources and can be evaluted from storage

 - Other cases we will test are:
-  - `--compatibility-version=<N-2>` - fails flag validation, binary exits
+  - `--emulation-version=<N-2>` - fails flag validation, binary exits
-  - `--compatibility-version=<N+1>` - fails flag validation, binary exits
+  - `--emulation-version=<N+1>` - fails flag validation, binary exits
-  - we only allow data into new API fields once they existed in the previous release, this needs to account for compatibility version
+  - we only allow data into new API fields once they existed in the previous release, this needs to account for emulation version
-  - we only relax validation after the previous release tolerates it, this needs to account for compatibility version
+  - we only relax validation after the previous release tolerates it, this needs to account for emulation version

 ##### e2e tests